 This self-paced course, made up of 12 lessons developed by top Customer Success experts, provides you with the critical foundation for a career as a Customer Success Manager.
 CSM 301 is the final step of three on the way to becoming a Certified Customer Success Manager.
-Time to complete around 5 hours.
+Time to complete all three courses is around 5 hours.
 Click on the course to get a full description of each lesson.

 Time to complete: Around 5 Hours